estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## Review app

 - So what is this app anyway?
 Open sidebar.
-- This is actually a Next.js App Router app, Prisma ORM and an Prisma Postgres DB, Tailwind CSS.
+- This is actually a Next.js App Router app, using Prisma ORM and an Prisma Postgres DB, Tailwind CSS.
 - Zoom out to 110%.
 - Go to page.
 We were just using the filters, let's actually add inn the actual functionality here.
-- I'm in the nextjs app router so I am using server components to fetch data.
-Page.tsx gets the active filters from the params, and the filter options based on all data in the database.
+- I'm using server components to fetch data.
+Page.tsx gets the active filters from the searchparams, and the filter options are created from all data in the database.
 We're getting the talks based on these filters directly in the server comp, and passing it down to a as a promise.
 - We're using async await here because we're in a server component, but if this was a client app, we could use use() instead, so these patterns are useful in either RSC or CSR.
 - Demo app: See talks, search, click talks.